discentem/blog-content/content/posts/glazier.md

    Glazier expects the logo to be in the [resources directory](https://github.com/discentem/glazier-starter-kit/blob/master/tools/autobuild.ps1#L18): https://github.com/google/glazier/blob/master/glazier/chooser/chooser.py#L98.

-1. Finally, Glazier will run the powershell commands I configured it to run.
+1. Finally, Glazier will run the powershell commands I [configured it to run](https://github.com/discentem/glazier-starter-kit/blob/master/glazier-repo/stable/config/build.yaml#L3).

    <img src="/images/winpe/9.png" alt="Picture of the output of Get-Time running inside of Glazier" width="800"/>

 **Yay!
 We did it!
 Wait.
 What did we do exactly?**

-### What to do next & future improvements
+### Future improvements

-#### We should _actually_ partition the computer we were "imaging"
+#### We should _actually_ partition the computer we were "imaging".
 - Problem: You might have noticed we didn't really "image" anything.
-We just told Glazier to [give us the date](https://github.com/discentem/glazier-starter-kit/blob/master/glazier-repo/stable/config/build.yaml#L3) 🥲.
+We just told Glazier to [give us the date](https://github.com/discentem/glazier-starter-kit/blob/master/glazier-repo/stable/config/build.yaml#L3) and exit 🥲.
-- Solution:
+- Solution: Write a powershell that actually partitions the drive and expands a vanilla Windows 10 wim onto the drive.
+Something [like this](https://github.com/OSDeploy/OSD/blob/master/Public/OSDCloud/Invoke-OSDCloud.ps1#L428) from OSDCloud.

+#### We should automate some "post-imaging" tasks once booted into the host os.